 The builder also allows you to create reports and charts as well.
-You are able to create both ancestry and descendant charts with this site.
+You can create both ancestry and descendant charts with this site.

-As I mentioned earlier there is currently 850,000 family trees hosted on the site.
+As I mentioned earlier there are currently 850,000 family trees hosted on the site.
 As long as they are for public access then you can get valuable information by searching for them.

 Watch your tree grow

-The benefit of connecting with others is that your tree can actually grow quite quickly.
+The benefit of connecting with others is that your tree can grow quite quickly.

-Linking between other member’s trees allows you to add whole new branches to your own tree.
+Linking between other members’ trees allows you to add whole new branches to your tree.

 Origin of Your Last Name